damolinx/vscode-bookmarks/README.md

 There are two commands available to add a bookmark, `Bookmarks: Bookmark Editor (Global)` and `Bookmarks: Bookmark Editor (Workspace)`, both working on the currently active editor and adding a bookmark to the appropriate category.
 When a bookmark is created via these commands, current line information is captured.

-#### Programatic access
+#### Programmatic access

-The following commads are exposed for other extensions to use: `bookmarks.addBookmark.global` and `bookmarks.addBookmark.workspace`.
+The following commands are exposed for other extensions to use: `bookmarks.addBookmark.global` and `bookmarks.addBookmark.workspace`.
 They take a single argument that is the path or URI to the file to bookmark.

 Line information can be added by adding a fragment to the URI with the format: `L<lineNumber>`, with `lineNumber` being a 1-based index.